The seasons

 The seasons when the Earth leans neither toward nor away from the sun are Spring and Fall.

 Check out the diagram one more time.
 When the Earth tilts towards the sun, the Earth receives the sun’s most direct rays.
 What does that mean for us?
 Have you ever been riding in the car on a long trip when the passengers in the car start to argue about how cool the air conditioner should be?
 The passengers sitting in the “sunny” parts of the car--where the sun’s rays are the most direct--are HOT.
 They want the AC cranked.
 Those who are sitting where the sun’s rays are not as direct want it a little warmer.
 It’s the same with the seasons.
-During the season when our part of the solar city (EarthWinking smile) tilts towards the sun, the sun’s rays strike us most directly and we’re hot.
+During the season when our part of the solar city (Earth) tilts towards the sun, the sun’s rays strike us most directly and we’re hot.
 (There are also more hours of daylight, which means more time for our part of the planet to absorb solar energy, which again means hot.)

 As a result of the sun appearing to be in a different place in the sky, we may need to move our solar devices to take account of this.
 Figure below shows how a flat plate collector may need to be moved at different times of the year to take account of the change in the sun’s position in order to harness energy effectively.